“Te Veo A La Salida” (I’ll See You At The Exit) by Daniela Spalla, English translation of lyrics

 (x4)

-Continue reading ““Sueño Con Ella” by Concha Buika, English translation of lyrics”
+Continue reading ““Sueño Con Ella” (I Dream of Her) by Concha Buika, English translation”

-“Que Se Sepa Nuestro Amor” by Mon Laferte, Alejandro Fernández
+“Que Se Sepa Nuestro Amor” (Let Our Love Be Known) by Mon Laferte & Alejandro Fernández, English translation

 “Let Our Love Be Known”